V-Sekai/.github/profile/README.md

     Our own custom networking stack
     A security-focused sandboxed scripting environment backed by WASM Customisable servers with their own individual game rules

+## About V-Sekai

+We believe social VR should be a truly community-driven experience.
+For this to be realised, we believe the entire software stack should be available, moddable, and tweakable from the source up.